Jupyter Lab on the HPC¶

 Jupyter Lab has been installed with Genomics England's HPC under the 2022_base Anaconda3 environment.
 To access this you will need to log into the HPC.
 For a complete listing of the packages available within the environment activate the environment and generate a listing with the commands:

 It is important that Jupyter Lab sessions are launched on a compute node, within an interactive session.
 If your session is launched from the login node you run the risk of disrupting work being performed by other researchers.
-Login nodes can be identified as having the following nomenclature phpgrifzlogn00N whereas compute nodes will use the phpgridzlsfeNUM naming convention.

 Summary¶